-Finally, we Fourier-transform the data into the frequency domain:
+Finally, we zero-fill and Fourier-transform the data into the frequency domain:

 '''

+fid_array.zf_fids()

 fid_array.ft_fids()

 fid_array.fid00.plot_ppm()

 '''

 3.3 Phase-correction

 It is clear from the data visualisation that at this stage the spectra require phase-correction.
 NMRPy provides a number of GUI widgets for manual processing of data.
 In this case we will use the phaser() method on fid00: